 - Defective RAM (random-access memory) chip or memory errors.

 How do I know if my computer is frozen?

 Sometimes a computer may hang while it is processing information or performing other tasks.
-You can quickly determine if a computer is still working by pressing the Num lock, Caps lock, or Scroll Lock keys on the keyboard and see if the LED indicators change.
+You can quickly determine if a computer is still working by pressing the Num lock, Caps lock, or Scroll Lock keys on the keyboard and see if the LED (light-emitting diode) indicators change.
 If the LED indicators change, the computer is still responsive and may recover, if nothing changes the computer cannot recover.

 How long should I wait if my computer is frozen?